InfoTCube/Qubit.NET/README.md

 ### 📏 Measurement

 Measure the entire quantum system and get a classical bitstring (e.g. `"00"`, `"11"`).
+You can get one result using basic vector state real-time simulator.

 ```csharp
 string result = qc.Measure();